Harish141103/Quotesite/README.md

 # Happy Hope Quotesite

-The Quotes Website project is a web-based application that aims to provide users with daily inspiration and motivation through a variety of quote-based features.

-These features include a collection of quotes from great people, a quote of the day, quotes overlaid on pictures, a spinning emotion selector for quotes related to different emotions, a random quote generator, and a user-submitted quote section.

-By providing a diverse range of quote-based content, the website aims to help users find inspiration and connect with their emotions in a meaningful way.

-The project was developed using web development technologies such as HTML, CSS, JavaScript, and is designed to be accessible and easy to use for all users.

-Whether you need a little motivation to get through a tough day, or simply want to start your morning on a positive note, our website has got you covered.
-Overall, the project is an innovative and useful tool for anyone seeking daily inspiration and motivation.
+The **Happy Hope Quotesite** is a web-based application that aims to provide users with daily inspiration and motivation through a variety of quote-based features.
+Whether you need a little motivation to get through a tough day or want to start your morning on a positive note, our website has got you covered.

+## Features

+1. **Collection of Quotes**: Browse a diverse collection of quotes from great people.
+2. **Quote of the Day**: Get a fresh, inspiring quote every day.
+3. **Quotes Overlaid on Pictures**: Beautifully designed quotes overlaid on captivating images.
+4. **Emotion Selector**: Spin the emotion selector to find quotes related to different emotions.
+5. **Random Quote Generator**: Discover new and exciting quotes with the click of a button.
+6. **User-Submitted Quotes**: Store your own inspirational quotes.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## How to Use

+1. Visit the website at [ https://harish141103.github.io/Quotesite/ ].
+2. Explore the various features to find the inspiration you need.
+3. Share your favorite quotes with friends and family.
+4. Store your own inspirational quotes.

+## Feedback

+If you have any feedback, suggestions, or encounter issues while using the **Happy Hope Quotesite**, please contact me to improve through my [ Email-id: harishmurugan1411@gmail.com ].
+ We appreciate your input and will work to improve the website.

+Thank you for using the **Happy Hope Quotesite**.
+We hope it brings daily Positiveness, Inspiration and Motivation to your life!